Palmer's Cocoa Butter Formula Tahitian Vanilla Daily Body Lotion

 These fatty acids hydrate your skin.
 Emollients create a film on the skin to prevent moisture from escaping.

-Learn more about Helianthus Annuus Seed ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Helianthus Annuus Seed ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.